Sakib-Dalal/Higher_Lower_Game/README.md

 # Higher Lower Game

 Welcome to the Higher Lower Game!
-Test your knowledge of social media follower counts in this interactive guessing game.
-Compare two profiles, guess which one has a higher follower count, and see how many correct guesses you can make in a row.
+This Python script lets you guess which Instagram account has more followers between two randomly chosen profiles.
+The game displays information about each profile, and your goal is to determine which one has the higher number of followers.

-## Author
+## How to Play

-This code is authored by Sakib Dalal.
+1. Run the `main.py` script.
+2. Compare two profiles presented to you.
+3. Enter 'A' if you think the first profile has more followers, or 'B' if you think the second one has more.
+4. The game will inform you if your guess is correct, and you can continue playing.

 ## Features

-- Interactive guessing game
-- Compare social media profiles
-- Randomly selected profiles for each round
+- Randomly selects Instagram profiles for comparison.

-## Usage

-1. Run the `main.py` script.
-2. Compare two profiles and guess which one has a higher follower count.
-3. See if your guess is correct.
-4. Continue playing and try to achieve the highest score.
+- Displays information about each profile, including name, description, and country of origin.
+- Keeps track of your score as you play.

 ## Art

-The ASCII art logos enhance the visual appeal of the game and are stored in `art.py`.
+The ASCII art logos for the game and the versus comparison are stored in `art.py` and enhance the visual appeal of the game.

 ```python
 # art.py